ibm-cloud-docs/codeengine/deploy.md

 ### Deploying an app with an image from a private repository with CLI
 {: #deploy-app-private-cli}

-Deploy an application that uses an image in a container registry from the CLI with the `ibmcloud ce app create` command.
+Deploy an application that uses an image in a container registry with the CLI with the `ibmcloud ce app create` command.
 {: shortdesc}

 Before you can work with a {{site.data.keyword.codeengineshort}} application that references an image in a private repository, you must first add access to the registry, pull the image, and then deploy it.